microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/toolWindow/toolWindow.md

 To get started, follow the [create the project](./../../getting-started/create-your-first-extension.md) section in Get Started section.

-Next, see the [ToolWindowExtension](./../../../../New_Extensibility_Model/Samples/ToolWindowExtension) sample for a full example of creating an extension with a tool window.

 ## Working with Tool Windows

 This guide is designed to cover the top user scenarios when working with Tool Windows: